raynaluzier/artifactory-go-sdk/docs/tasks.md

 ## SetupTest
-As part of the Artifactory plugin acceptance test, this function takes in the Artifactory server's API address, Artifactory Identity token, the full path to the test artifact that gets created (which is created from the plugin - ex: test-artifact.txt in the HOME directory of the user running the acceptance test), artifact suffix (optional, such as '1.0.0' or a date string, etc), and key/value pair of test properties (ex: release=latest-stable).
+As part of the Artifactory plugin acceptance test, this function takes in the Artifactory server's API address, Artifactory Identity token, the full path to the test artifact that gets created (which is created from the plugin - ex: test-artifact.txt in the HOME directory of the user running the acceptance test), and key/value pair of test properties (ex: release=latest-stable).
 The gloabl variables `util.ServerApi` and `util.Token` are set by the function's inputs so these values can be used by the subsequent function calls without having to pass them in every time.

 In addition, the function takes in a boolean value for whether or not to upload the test artifact, which allows for more flexibility when setting up the test environment, depending on the acceptance test.
 For example, the data source test requires the test artifact to be uploaded as part of the setup prep, while the post-processor for artifact uploads only needs the test repo to exist first.